- Home

 Finding a surgeon

 When considering having a reconstruction, ask to be referred to an expert in breast reconstruction.
-Check that they are a member of Breast Surgeons of Australia & New Zealand (BreastSurgANZ), and, if they are a reconstructive surgeon, a member of the Australian Society of Plastic Surgeons.
+Check that the breast surgeon is a member of Breast Surgeons of Australia and New Zealand (BreastSurgANZ) and that the reconstructive (plastic) surgeon is a member of the Australian Society of Plastic Surgeons.

 Which health professionals will I see?

-In hospital, you will be cared for by a range of health professionals who specialise in different aspects of a reconstruction procedure.
+In hospital, you will be cared for by a range of health professionals who specialise in different aspects of the reconstruction procedure.
 Specialists and other health professionals will take a team-based approach to your care as part of a multidisciplinary team (MDT).
+The health professionals listed in the table on the next page may be in your MDT.

 These health professionals may be in your MDT: